How to Implement AI Agents

 Launch Claude Code and just talk to it naturally.

-Your AI employee loads CLAUDE.md on startup, so you don't need to say "you are a sales assistant" every time.
+Your AI agent loads CLAUDE.md on startup, so you don't need to say "you are a sales assistant" every time.

 "Please organize the meeting notes from today.
 Attendees were..."